 Business & Specialty Returns

-In 2017 the IRS was more likely to audit large corporations with over $10 million in assets, estate tax returns, and excise tax returns.
+Generally the IRS is more likely to audit large corporations with over $10 million in assets, estate tax returns, and excise tax returns.
 Trust Income tax returns, S-Corps, and Partnerships were the least likely returns to be audited.

 If you add the automatic matching program to the IRS audit rate for individuals, the chances of the IRS challenging an individual taxpayer’s return increases to 1 in 35 or 2.857%.